 If you are dating someone who repeatedly pulls away, or freaks out with jealousy because you might be interested in someone else, or has jokingly said, on numerous occasions, that they’re just waiting for you to leave them for somebody “better,” then you’re likely dealing with a person who has some serious abandonment issues.

-Dating someone with abandonment issues requires a whole lot including;
+Dating someone with abandonment issues requires a whole lot, including;

 Be Patient and Communicate With Them

 This is a person whose personal walls would put the Bastille to shame.
 They don’t trust easily, and their guard will go up at the first hint that they might get hurt.
-Be prepared for this so it doesn’t catch you off guard or offend you when it happens.
+Be prepared for this, so it doesn’t catch you off guard or offend you when it happens.

 Also, they bolt at the slightest whisper of uncertainty in a relationship, especially if they think that there are things going on that they’re not aware of, so it’s incredibly important to cultivate open communication.
-This goes a long way to making them realize that they can indeed trust you.
+This goes a long way toward making them realize that they can indeed trust you.

 Always Know That It’s Not About You

-If they’re being withdrawn or overly jealous ensure that you haven’t done anything to cause this behavior.
+If they’re being withdrawn or overly jealous, ensure that you haven’t done anything to cause this behavior.
 They’re likely seeing some kind of parallel lines between a current situation and something they experienced years ago, and they’re reacting to the emotions being drummed up by that, rather than what’s happening now.